Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Abington

 All commercial weed control in Abington must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
 Applicators require licensing in Category 36 (Turf and Ornamental Horticulture), with 10 contact hours of continuing education every three years.
-Federal EPA registration is mandatory for all products, and Restricted Use Pesticides (RUPs) require special handling and storage.
+Certification exams and license renewals are mandatory.
+Federal EPA registration is required for all products, and Restricted Use Pesticides (RUPs) demand strict handling and storage.
 IPM plans must be documented, and environmental impact assessments are needed for large-scale applications.
 Commercial operators must carry 1M minimum general liability insurance, environmental impairment coverage, and workers compensation.
 Detailed application logs, adverse incident reports, and customer notifications are required.
-Coordination with U.S. Environmental Protection Agency Region 1 ensures federal compliance.
+Coordination with U.S. Environmental Protection Agency Region 1 and municipal monitoring programs is essential.

 Abington Board of Health Guidelines for Pesticide Application & Public Safety Protection

-The Abington Board of Health oversees public safety during pesticide applications.
-Advance public notification (24-48 hours) with clear signage is required.
-Setbacks of 100-150 feet from property lines, wells, water bodies, and sensitive sites (schools, healthcare, daycare) must be observed.
+The Abington Board of Health oversees public notification and safety for pesticide applications.
+Advance posting of 24-48 hours with clear signage is required.
+Setbacks of 100-150 feet are enforced near property lines, wells, water bodies, and sensitive sites such as schools and healthcare facilities.
 Re-entry intervals range from 6-48 hours depending on the product.
 Special restrictions apply in organic farming areas.
-Protect children, pets, and sensitive individuals with barriers and notification.
-Emergency contact for exposure is 1-800-222-1222 (poison control).
-Applicators must use PPE, calibrate equipment, and prevent spills or drift.
-Post-application monitoring includes effectiveness evaluation and environmental impact assessment.
+Public health risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contact procedures (poison control: 1-800-222-1222).
+Applicators must use proper PPE, calibrate equipment, and prevent spills or drift.
+Post-application monitoring ensures effectiveness and environmental safety.

 Abington Board of Health